-NBCU has strong preference to for PQ for the distribution format, citing that PQ ensures consistency in terms of final delivery of content quality.
-NBCU has found S-Log3 provides a good basis for conversion to PQ.
-BT.2020 color is used.
+NBCU has strong preference for PQ as the distribution format, citing that PQ ensures consistency in terms of final delivery that preserves artistic intent and quality.
+NBCU has found HLG and S-Log3 provides a good basis for conversion to PQ.
+BT.2020 color is used with PQ.

-For shading, NBCU chose a starting point is of diffuse white at 200-300nits and then balances SDR and HDR for the best tonal range.
+For shading, NBCU chose a starting point is of diffuse white at 200-230nits and then balances SDR and HDR for the best tonal range.